sensu/sensu-docs/content/sensu-core/2.0/reference/assets.md

 At runtime, the agent sequentially fetches assets and stores them in its local cache.
 Asset dependencies are then injected into the `PATH` so they are available when the command is executed.
 Subsequent check executions look for the asset in local cache and ensure the contents match the checksum.
+An agent's local cache can be set using the `--cache-dir` flag; it defaults to `/var/cache/sensu/sensu-agent` (`C:\\ProgramData\sensu\cache\sensu-agent` on Windows systems).
 If the requested asset is not in the local cache, it is downloaded from the asset url.
 The Sensu backend does not currently provide any storage for assets; they are expected to be retrieved over HTTP or HTTPS.

 The agent expects that an asset is a `TAR` archive that may optionally be GZip'd.